esyx-git/SML/README.md

 # Simple Mantella Launcher (SML)

-SML is a simple and convenient launcher for Skyrim that is designed to automatically open, monitor, and close Mod Organizer, Mantella, and xVASynth.
+SML is a simple and convenient launcher for Skyrim that is designed to automatically open, monitor, and close Mod Organizer, Mantella, and xVASynth for Windows users.
 (There is also support for a self-hosted LLM and Herika as well.)
 It eliminates the need to open and close each program individually, providing a seamless experience for you, the user.

 ## Getting Started